triggermesh/docs/docs/guides/cloudeventssource.md

 ### Configuring Credentials (Optional)

-Credentials can be configured using [Basic Authentication](https://datatracker.ietf.org/doc/html/rfc2617) and an arbitraty token header.
-Use Kubernetes secrets to manage passwords/tokens.
+Credentials can be configured using [Basic Authentication](https://datatracker.ietf.org/doc/html/rfc2617) using Kubernetes secrets to manage passwords.

-Credentials for both methods are defined as arrays, allowing clients to use multiple users/tokens.
+Credentials are defined as arrays, allowing clients to use multiple user/password items.

-For Basic Authentication the credentials are defined under `spec.credentials.basicAuths`:
+The credentials are defined under `spec.credentials.basicAuths`:

 ```yaml
 spec: